UgurCan222/UgurCan222/README.md

 [LinkedIn](https://linkedin.com/in/u%C4%9Fur-can-a1a72a209) | [Email](mailto:ugurcanmail@yandex.com) | [YouTube Channel](https://www.youtube.com/@ugurcan5433)

 ## Profile
-I graduated from Fırat University Computer Engineering (3,02/4).
-As a Fullstack Software Developer, I have worked in two different
-I have about 7 months of professional experience as a long-term intern in the company.
-In addition, I have worked with various companies
-I have done project-based work.
-I have a good command of Object Oriented Programming (OOP) languages and artificial intelligence, I have worked on projects involving computer vision, data science and blockchain technologies.
-My experience such as Support Vector Machines, Natural Language Processing, Feature Engineering and Time Series Analysis software development for advanced data analysis.
-In addition, academic research in the field of data science and I had a publication published in YBS Academy magazine.
-I also have a video on YouTube where I share my knowledge and I have a channel where I create software-related videos where I interact with the technology community.
-Additional I publish a lot of projects on my Github.
-I try to contribute to innovative projects and to promote company success.
+I am a graduate of Fırat University, holding a degree in Computer Engineering (3.02/4).
+As a Fullstack Software Developer, I have approximately 7 months of professional experience as a long-term intern in two different companies.
+Additionally, I have participated in project-based work with various firms.
+I am proficient in Object-Oriented Programming (OOP) languages and have worked on projects involving artificial intelligence, computer vision, data science, and blockchain technologies.
+My experience includes software development for advanced data analysis techniques such as Support Vector Machines, Natural Language Processing, Feature Engineering, and Time Series Analysis.
+Furthermore, I have conducted academic research in the field of data science, resulting in a publication in the YBS Academy journal.
+I also run a YouTube channel where I create software-related videos to share my knowledge and engage with the technology community.
+Additionally, I publish numerous projects on my GitHub.
+I am eager to contribute to innovative projects and help enhance company success.
-I'm keen to help boost the business.

 ## Education